Biden rolls out $775B plan for universal preschool, expanded child care and in-home elder care

 The program is aimed at stimulating an economy flattened by the coronavirus pandemic and at restoring the jobs lost since the outbreak swept the nation, while creating more.

+Taking aim at the former vice president’s latest plan, Trump campaign rapid response director Andrew Craft charged that “Biden is proposing yet another nearly $800 billion in federal spending disguised as an economic plan, on top of the $2 trillion spending he proposed just last week – all while purposefully killing millions of good-paying union jobs and then demanding middle-class Americans foot the bill.”

-Biden’s expected to highlight the plan during a speech Tuesday afternoon in New Castle, Del., close to his home in neighboring Wilmington.
+Biden highlighted the plan during a speech Tuesday afternoon in New Castle, Del., close to his home in neighboring Wilmington.

+The former vice president emphasized that "the last few months has only underscored how vital it is for families and older Americans to have more home care and community care – choices that fit their real needs.
+You know we’re trapped in a caregiving crisis within an economic crisis within a health care crisis."

+During the speech, Biden once again criticized the president's performance combating the coronavirus.

+"For all his bluster about his expertise on the economy, he’s unable to explain how he’ll actually help working families hit the hardest.
+You know he’s quit on you.
+He’s quit on this country," Biden charged.

-The proposal calls for allocating $450 billion to give more people the choice to receive care at home or in supportive community situations, eliminate the current waitlist for home and community services under Medicaid, establish a fund to help expand home and community-based alternatives to institutional care, add 150,000 community health care workers to the workforce, and create a Public Health Jobs Corps.
+Biden's proposal calls for allocating $450 billion to give more people the choice to receive care at home or in supportive community situations, eliminate the current waitlist for home and community services under Medicaid, establish a fund to help expand home and community-based alternatives to institutional care, add 150,000 community health care workers to the workforce, and create a Public Health Jobs Corps.

 The plan spotlights Biden’s previous calls for providing all 3- and 4-year-olds access to free, high-quality pre-kindergarten and offering low-income and middle-class families an up to $8,000 tax credit to help pay for child care.
 It would also ensure families with school-aged children have expanded access to after-school, weekend, and summer care.
 And it aims to provide access to affordable, high-quality child care on a sliding scale for low-income and middle-class families who would prefer this option over the tax credit for young children.